tiyalla/FrontendNanodegree/README.md

 # FrontendNanodegree
-My solutions to Udacity Front-End Nanodegree Projects
+My solutions to Udacity Front-End Nanodegree Projects that I've completed thus far.

 ## Curriculum

-In the map "Documents" you can find a file "syllabus & Learning Outcomes", here you can read all about the attainment targets of this Nanodegree program and on which learning goals the projects focus.
-The Nanodegree is broken up into 5 main chapters:
+The Nanodegree is broken up into these main chapters:
 ### 1. Web Foundations
   - HTML
   - CSS  (including flexbox)